ISNE11/Vistualise-Paging-Memory/README.md

 - Modify the constants and reload the page to create classroom exercises.
 - Use step-by-step translations to demonstrate translation lookups, TLB caching, and page fault handling.

-## Contributing & license
+## Contributing

 This is a small demo intended for learning and teaching.
-Feel free to copy, adapt, or extend the code for your own use.
-If you plan to redistribute or publish this project, add an appropriate `LICENSE` file.
+Contributions that improve clarity, add examples, or fix bugs are welcome.
+Please read `CONTRIBUTING.md` for details on reporting issues and submitting pull requests.

+## License

+This project is available under the terms of the MIT License — see `LICENSE` for details.

 ## Notes